 - ‘Standard’ provides the normal level of acceleration on non-Performance vehicles.

 - ‘Sport’ provides the normal level of acceleration on Performance vehicles.

 Though some range effects aren’t completely avoidable in cold temperatures, there are some ways to mitigate them.

-- Keep your Tesla plugged in whenever possible.
+- Keep your vehicle plugged in whenever possible.
 This will help the battery retain some heat.
 The onboard computer will automatically prevent over-charging.

-- Precondition the battery before turning on your Tesla.
+- Precondition the battery before turning on your Tesla vehicle.
 When possible, plug in and charge while you precondition.
 Preconditioning will heat the battery and allow the heat pump system to use that heat in the battery to heat the cabin and battery when driving.

 If you expect to drive in low temperatures, follow these winter driving tips.

 - Charge the battery to the appropriate charge limit for your vehicle based on the installed battery.
 To adjust the charge limit for your vehicle, open the Charging screen on your touchscreen and then touch ‘Set Limit’ or open the Charging screen in your mobile app and drag the slider.
 Different batteries require different charging routines for optimal performance.
 Your vehicle’s touchscreen will display the recommended charge limit for your battery.